 Over the Cove Zipline– We then finished off our adventures for the day at French Fort Cove, with a zipline across the cove for Doug and Lorne.
 They both enjoyed this so much.
 Lorne, as you can see, was completely at ease with it and enjoyed every moment!

 I am proud of Doug, who is usually not a fan of heights.
-He mentioned he would like to try it, so I was happy to be able to take photos and video of this experience for him.
+He mentioned he would like to try it, so I was happy to be able to take photos and videos of this experience for him.

 Beaubears Island– As you know, if you have ever followed our adventures before, we love our museums and historical sites.
 Saturday morning we explored Beaubears island on a historical tour with costumed characters.

-Gallan’s Miramichi River Tubing - We had a 1.5-2hr relaxing experience tubing on the Miramichi River booked for Saturday afternoon, but as we pulled up to Gallan's, they were holding off sending people out do to thunderstorms in the area.
-We spoke with the owner, and decided we would try another time, as we did not want to get stuck on the river, even if it was in the distance, with thunder rolling and a 6 year old terrified of the sound.
-We will be heading back to try this experience out in the future, as everyone we spoke to mentioned that Gallan's is the best river tubing around.
+Gallan’s Miramichi River Tubing – We had a 1.5-2hr relaxing experience tubing on the Miramichi River booked for Saturday afternoon, but as we pulled up to Gallan’s, they were holding off sending people out due to thunderstorms in the area.
+We spoke with the owner and decided we would try another time, as we did not want to get stuck on the river, even if it was in the distance, with thunder rolling and a 6 year old terrified of the sound.
+We will be heading back to try this experience out in the future, as everyone we spoke to mentioned that Gallan’s is the best river tubing around.

 Jane Street Grill – Restaurant located in the Howard Johnson Hotel on Jane St. in Miramichi.
 We loved the nachos and each had lovely Mel’s there.
 It was a busy place by the time we were leaving, with a good mixture of locals and people from away.

-Goodie Shop Restaurant - Breakfast at the Goodie Shop Restaurant was a true downhome experience.
-I had the fishcake, baked beans, and egg breakfast, Doug had eggs benny, Clayton had a smartie pancake and Lorne had eggs, bacon, pan fries and toast.
+Goodie Shop Restaurant – Breakfast at the Goodie Shop Restaurant was a true downhome experience.
+I had the fishcake, baked beans, and egg breakfast, Doug had eggs benny, Clayton had a smartie pancake and Lorne had eggs, bacon, pan fries, and toast.

-Dooryard Co. - We enjoyed a healthy lunch at the DIY salad bar at the Dooryard Co.
+Dooryard Co. – We enjoyed a healthy lunch at the DIY salad bar at the Dooryard Co.
 They provided many options and we loved the wooden cutlery and cardboard boxes for the salad.
-It's a great spot to stop for lunch or to grab your meal on the go.
-There were many ready to go options as well including smoothies + smoothie bowls, kombucha, takeout soups, healthy treats + desserts, along with plant based + gluten free options.
+It’s a great spot to stop for lunch or to grab your meal on the go.
+There were many ready-to-go options as well including smoothies + smoothie bowls, kombucha, takeout soups, healthy treats + desserts, along with plant-based + gluten-free options.
 Food is locally sourced and grown on site.